EliahKagan/weighted-intervals/ALGORITHM.md

 DAG.
 This is one of [various possible approaches](#Variations-on-the-algorithm-should-be-supported) for finding a topological sort.
-I chose Kahn&rsquo;s algorithm because I find it to be the simplest to understand when implemented iteratively.
+I chose Kahn&rsquo;s algorithm because I find it to be the simplest to understand when implemented iteratively (compared to iterative implementations of other algorithms).

-In most environments,
-recursively implemented DFS will overflow the stack on common problem sizes in the setting of this problem, since recursion depth is as great as the cardinality of the largest solution (regardless of which solution is actually chosen).
+In most environments, recursively implemented DFS will overflow the stack on common problem sizes in the setting of this problem, since recursion depth can be as great as the cardinality of the largest solution (even if that solution is not chosen).
 DFS toposort can be implemented iteratively in such a way as to produce the same result as recursive implementation&mdash;such as with a state machine, or by mutating the graph to remove edges&mdash;but that code is more complicated to understand.